 It was a crap job but I didn't care and besides I got to read White Dwarf,Dragon, Challenge, or whatever magazine was handy.
 It was Torg that really was my drug of choose back then.
 But Torg never lived up to its promise.
 Cross dimensional adventurers going at it balls to the walls against inter dimensional invader warlords and their minions.

-this post on Tales of the Grotesque and Dungeonesque about DIY Torg again.
+I'm thinking about this post on Tales of the Grotesque and Dungeonesque about DIY Torg again.
 You can read this marvelous post right over Here

 Again for those of you not familiar with Torg; here's a brief overview of Torg according to wiki:"Torg is set in a near future setting, known officially as "the near now."
 At the games's starting point this world has been subjected for several months to a year, to a pan dimensional invasion by a series of "High Lords" who have changed the natural laws of large swaths of Earth to reflect those of their home dimensions.
 The players assume the role of "Storm Knights", people from Earth and the various invading realms, who possess limited reality altering abilities, and who oppose the plans of the High Lords."